danmacklin/erlang_cep/README.md

 The important functions are :-

 1. feed_api:start_feed(<feed_name_atom>). - Starts a feed gen_server named after the atom.
 2. feed_api:start_window(<window_name_atom>, <feed_name_atom>, RowFunction, ReduceFunction, QueryParameters, YourParameters). - Adds a window to the feed.
+Please note that if you want to implement the Row and Reduce functions in javascript then the Row and Reduce Functions should be binaries containing javascript code.
+If the Row and Reduce functions are implemented in erlang then these parameters should contain tuples pointing containing the {ModuleName, FunctionName} of the Row and Reduce Functions.
 3. feed_api:subscribe_feed_window(<feed_name_atom>, <window_name_atom>, Pid). - Subscribes a Pid to the feed / window.
 This Pid is called when a match is found with the results from the Reduce Function.

 The parameters of start_window are :-

 1. The name of the window as an atom.
 2. The name for the feed as an atom.
-3. A binary containing the javascript Row Function.
+3. A binary containing a javascript Row Function or a tuple containing a Module and Function Name {RowFunctionModule, RowFunctionName}.
-4. A binary containing the javascript Reduce Function.
+4. A binary containing a javascript Reduce Function or a tuple containing a Module and Function Name {ReduceFunctionModule, ReduceFunctionName}
 5. A list of configuration parameters.
 View the Window Configuration section for more details.
-6. A list of custom parameters that you can pass into the match function to tailer matches.
+6. A list of custom parameters that you can pass into the match function to trigger matches.
+This could be a list of values that the Row Function must match as part of a complex pattern.

-The following code shows how to set-up a new feed, add a new window and subscribe a process to receive updates.
+The following code shows how to set-up a new feed, add a new window and subscribe a process to receive updates using javascript.

     %% Create a list containing some Binary Json.  [<<" valid json ">>, <<" Some more ">>]
     Data = window_api:create_json([{"1.01", "14"}, {"1.02", "15"}, {"2.00", "16"}]),